 We love maps and would be happy to buy, but the problem is that, to be detailed enough, they have to cover a fairly small area, and you can soon end up with a house full of maps for places you’ll never go to again.

-So, is an app the answer?
+So, is a map app the answer?
 A note from the German developers of Komoot landed in the Campfire Magazine inbox at just the right time and spurred us into having a look at what’s available.